 Roof Garden Outline

 The roof garden's outline is inherently elongated, and we sought to reshape it into three zones, each a unique outdoor space, to form a scheme traversing half metre of dynamic level changes.
-The central decked lounge is accessed via three grand steps, flanking both its elevations, and framed by Lavender and Japanese Holly hedges along its entrance points.
-The dining area's design was surfaced in light-toned porcelain tiles, enhanced by a myriad of scented shrubs, where this cosy, tactile corner defines a BT Tower vista, enhancing intimacy within its city landscape.
-A low-key, ultimate section, carpeted in soft, synthetic grass, enables bird's-eye views of a shimmering London Eye and the Royal Opera House in this iconic Covent Garden location.
+The central decked lounge is accessed via three spacious steps, flanking both its elevations, and framed by Lavender and Japanese Holly hedges along its entrance points.
+The morning dining area was surfaced in off-white porcelain tiles, enhanced by scented shrubs, where this cosy, tactile corner captures a fine BT Tower vista, enhancing intimacy within its city landscape and overall roof terrace design.
+The ultimate section, carpeted in soft synthetic grass, encompasses bird's-eye views of an iridescent London Eye and Royal Opera House in an iconic location.

 Nestled on the fourth floor of this Covent Garden period building, the secluded roof garden spans 1,350 square feet, while right below its roofline thrives one of London's busiest street corners, immersed in everlasting soundscapes.
-In this urban environment, Mediterranean foliage is sunbathed in a south-facing microclimate, defined by Olive, Palm and Strawberry tree broad canopies, which generate remarkable, architectural silhouettes under a distinct London terraced skyline.
-Coastal flora flourishes amid this hectic urbanscape, redefined in minimalist combinations.
-Only twenty plant species were integrated into a well-balanced roof garden design, where keeping it simple sustains an effective rooftop landscape, congruent with our reduced upkeep approach, within a concise palette of refined design ideas.
+In this urban environment, Mediterranean foliage is sunbathed in a south-facing microclimate, defined by Olive, Palm and Strawberry tree broad canopies, which generate remarkable architectural silhouettes under a breathtaking London terrace skyline.
+Robust coastal floras flourish amid this hectic urbanscape, redefined in minimalist combinations.
+Only twenty plant species were integrated into a well-orchestrated roof garden design, where keeping it simple sustains an effective rooftop landscape, congruent with our reduced upkeep approach – within a concise palette of refined design ideas.